How do you choose the right cms?

 Drupal is powerful and flexible, perfect for building custom solutions.
 It’s a great choice if you need a more complex, technical setup, but it doesn’t skimp on accessibility or scalability.

 On the other hand, SaaS platforms like DatoCMS are all about making things easy for editors.
 They keep the technical setup-part to a minimum so you can focus on entering and managing content with ease.
-Platforms like Storyblok and Craft CMS even come with built-in visual editors, letting you see exactly what your content will look like as you create it.
+Platforms like Storyblok even come with built-in visual editors, letting you see exactly what your content will look like as you create it.

 Conclusion